ShedWool Shift Worker Community

 Help is Here

 ShedWool’s community development effort brings community organizations together to assist those in need.
-While ShedWool calls the greater Chicago area home, and know many of you do too, our focus is nationwide as the shift worker family and its needs have no state limits.
+While ShedWool calls the greater Chicago area home, and while locally based our focus is nationwide as the shift worker family and its needs have no state limits.
 Click here for resources and services in other major, metropolitan areas.
 And remember, we are expanding this page to reach as many locations as possible.
 If your area isn’t listed yet, look to your local United Way which offers a plethora of information and resources.

 Food Banks all across the country are providing meal programs to those in need now more than ever before.
 We have organized the largest food banks by region, and if you do not live in a metro area, then the United Way and your local government offices can be of assistance.